-Partners responsible of the document: LR, GRS, IRSN Nature of document Technical report Reference(s) Technical report ASAMPSA_E/ /WP30/D30.2/2017-32 Report IRSN-PSN-RES/ SAG/2017-00021 Title Lessons of the Fukushima Dai-ichi accident for PSA Author(s) M. Kumar (LR), J. Klug (LR), R. Alzbutas (LEI), L. Burgazzi (ENEA), M. Farcasiu (RATEN ICN), I. Ivanov (TUS), D. Bogdanov (TUS), K. Hashimoto (JANSI), K. Hirata (JANSI), S. La Rovere (NIER), M. Nitoi (RATEN ICN), O. Sevbo (SSTC), J. Vitazkova (CCA), S. Hustak(UJV), A. Wielenberg (GRS), E. Raimond (IRSN) Delivery date 31 December 2016 Topical area PSA Level 1, PSA Level 2, Hazards PSA, RIDM, Fukushima Dai-ichi For Journal & Conf. papers No
+Partners responsible of the document : LRC, GRS, IRSN Nature of document Technical report Reference(s) Technical report ASAMPSA_E/ WP30 / D30.2 / 2015-08 Report IRSN-PSN-RES/ SAG/2015-00025 Title Lessons of the Fukushima Dai-ichi accident for PSA Author(s) M. Kumar (LRC), J. Klug (LRC), R. Alzbutas (LEI), L. Burgazzi (ENEA), M. Farcasiu (INR), I. Ivanov (TUS), H. Kazuta (JANSI), S. La Rovere (NIER), M. Nitoi (INR), O. Sevbo (SSTC), J. Vitazkova (CCA), S. Hustak (UJV), A. Wielenberg (GRS) Delivery date 22nd January 2015 Topical area PSA Level 1, PSA Level 2, Hazards PSA, RIDM, Fukushima Dai-ichi For Journal & Conf. papers No

 Summary: The objective of this document is to identify some lessons learned from the Fukushima Dai-ichi accident for PSA.
-Based on the public information on the causes that have led to major radioactive release during the Fukushima Dai-ichi accident (initiating events, material and human response), the authors, ASAMPSA_E WP30 members have performed a review to examine the gaps/insufficiencies/incompleteness in the existing Level 1 and Level 2 PSAs.
+Based on the public information on the causes that have led to major radioactive release during the Fukushima Dai-ichi accident (initiating events, material and human response), the authors, ASAMPSA_E WP30 members have performed a review to examine the gaps/insufficiencies/incompleteness in the existing L1 and L2 PSAs.
 This is the aim of this report which is one of WP30 deliverables i.e. D30.2.
 The consideration of external initiating events for the different levels of defense-in-depth is one of the focal points in this review.
-Recommendations in the way of developing the different elements of PSAs have been proposed by the authors and were completed later during the ASAMPSA_E project.
+Recommendations in the way of developing the different components of PSAs are proposed by the authors and will be completed later during the ASAMPSA_E project.
 Moreover, first recommendations on the use of PSA information in decision making have been included as well.

+Visa grid

-Visa grid Main author(s): Verification Approval (Coordinator) Name (s) M. Kumar et.al.
-H. Löffler E. Raimond Date 2016-12-19 2016-12-19 2017-01-25
+Main author(s) : Verification Approval (Coordinator)

+Name (s) M. Kumar, J. Klug A. Wielenberg E. Raimond

+All WP30 partners (by e-mail),

+Date 2015-02-24 2015-02-24 2015-02-24

+Signature Hanarune Halifly A. Wielenbez Aim